Admission Information

 • No Essay Requirement: No essay or personal statement is requested to be evaluated for admission to USF.
 Any submission of an essay or personal statement will not be opened or reviewed.

 • Dual Enrollment Students: All high school students, including those earning an AA degree through Dual Enrollment, must submit a freshman (first-year) application to USF by the freshman deadline.
+They are not considered transfer students.
 Only students who have earned 12 or more credits post-high school graduation are considered transfer students.

-• Foreign Language Entrance Requirements (FLENT): Students must have two academic units of the same foreign language in high school or two semesters of the same foreign language or American Sign Language (ASL) in college to graduate from USF.
+To graduate from USF, students must have two academic units of the same foreign language in high school or two semesters of the same foreign language or American Sign Language (ASL) in college.

-• If you've already completed the requirement before attending USF: submit official transcripts showing the foreign language or ASL courses completed.
+• If you've already completed the requirement before attending USF: Submit official transcripts showing the completed foreign language or ASL courses.

 • If you haven't completed the requirement before attending USF: you must take required coursework while at USF to graduate.